troclaux/notes/javascript.md

 console.log(arr); // Outputs: [1, 'a', 'b', 4, 5]
 ```

-array methods that don't mutate the original array:
+- array methods that don't mutate the original array:
   - `map()`: creates a new array by applying a function to each element of an existing array
     - `const doubledNumbers = numbers.map((number) => number * 2);`
   - `filter()`: creates a new array with elements that pass a test specified by a function
   - `reduce()`: applies a function to each element of an array to reduce the array to a single value
   - `forEach()`: calls a function for each element in an array
   - `some()`: checks if at least one element in an array passes a test specified by a function
   - `every()`: checks if all elements in an array pass a test specified by a function
   - `find()`: returns the first element in an array that passes a test specified by a function
   - `findIndexOf()`: returns the index of the first element in an array that passes a test specified by a function

-examples

 ```javascript
 let numbers = [1, 2, 3, 4, 5];